Explaining the decline of US wind output power density: Supplementary information

 The average coefficient of power

-is a very similar measure to the system efficiency.
+is a very similar measure to the system efficiency (\cref{fig:average_cp}).
 System effects, such as wake effects and maintenance, are not included here.
-Furthermore, $\overline{C_\mathrm{p}}$ is an average of ratios and not a ratio of averages (see section \ref{sec:appendix-ratio-of-avgs}).
-The average coefficient of power can be interpreted as the average efficiency of an average wind turbine.
+Furthermore, $\overline{C_\mathrm{p}}$ is an average of ratios and not a ratio of averages (see \cref{sec:appendix-ratio-of-avgs}).
+The average coefficient of power can be interpreted as the average efficiency of an average wind turbine (not weighted by size of the turbine).
 However, system efficiency can be interpreted as the efficiency of the total wind power production of all installed wind turbines.

 In all discussed definitions of efficiency, measures of produced energy are used.
 Therefore, the intermittent nature of renewable energy sources is not taken into account.
 Variability of wind power generation and its correlation with power market prices are of course also important parameters when studying energy systems with high shares of renewables, which are disregarded in the presented efficiency measures.